WilkThomas/Softwater-Development/docs/architecture.md

 ### Key Architectural Drivers
 ##### Fuctional Requirements
 * Provide a serious parameter to extract desired data
-* Export a table for selected data
+* View a table for selected data
 * Generate and export a figure for selected data